ibm-cloud-docs/vpc/fl-iam.md

 | Operator on Subnet     | Create flow log collector with Subnet scope    |
 | Operator on VPC    | Create flow log collector with VPC scope    |
 | Operator on virtual server instance | Create flow log collector with Instance or Interface scope  |
 {: caption="Table 2.
-Additional IAM user roles and actions" caption-side="top"}
+Additional IAM user roles and actions" caption-side="bottom"}

 Operator roles in the following table are required only if the target scope is being changed.
 {: important}